andrew2020wit/bilingua-dealer/README.md

 ### Hints

-This is a "Progressive Web App", so you can use it offline, and you can install it.
-In Chrome, you can go to menu -> install Bilingua Dealer...

-For mobile, you can set "without translation" at creating book, and use Chrome-translation to read it.
-In this case this application is as a book reader.

-If you want to create monolingual book - don't use "split text".
-Just push "remove empty lines", check "without translation", and push "create bilingua"

 If you create a very big book, then maybe you should use separate window for this application and for google-translation (or other), if you have performance troubles.
 It's only about creating.
 You will not have trouble with big books at reading.

-If you use a monolingual text, don't forget to turn off the translation - it keeps the place.

 ### About some custom styles